geins-io/geins-sdk/docs/packages/core/graphql-client.md

 - **Custom Operations**: You can use the `GraphQLClient` to execute any custom GraphQL operation supported by the Geins API.
 - **Extensibility**: The flexibility of the `GraphQLClient` allows you to build complex data-fetching logic tailored to your application's needs.
 - **TypeScript Types**: Utilize the types exported by `@geins/types` to enhance type safety and reduce boilerplate code.

-Happy coding!

-By following this guide, you should now be able to effectively use the `GraphQLClient` provided by `GeinsCore` to interact with the Geins API.
-Remember to import and use the types from `@geins/types` to ensure type safety and improve your development experience.